 Khalili Engineers from Canada presented a project last year about an incredible solar-powered pipe that can generate 10,000 MWh per year while turning 4.5 billion liters of salt water into drinking water.
 The solar-powered plant deploys electromagnetic desalination to provide clean drinking water for cities and filters the resulting brine through on-board thermal baths before it is reintroduced to the ocean.

-This new technique of desalination consumes less energy and is dramatically simpler than conventional techniques, like the reverse osmosis.
+This new technique of desalination consumes less energy and is dramatically simpler than conventional techniques, like reverse osmosis.
 Ninety-seven percent of seawater is pure water and only three percent is dissolved solids.
 All dissolved solids in water become ionized and can therefore be controlled through electromagnetic energy.

 Electromagnetic filtration uses an isolated electromagnetic field on pipes circulating seawater, separating the salts and impurities.
 The process evades the problems confronting current desalination methods by eliminating the need for a membrane and by separating salt from water at a microscale.
-As you can see, this device wants to ensure availability and sustainable management of water for all, one of the Sustainable Development Goals launched by the United Nations.
+As you can see, this device wants to ensure the availability and sustainable management of water for all, one of the Sustainable Development Goals launched by the United Nations.

 MIT and the Shock Electrodialysis

-In November of 2015, the MIT came up with another way for desalination.
+In November of 2015, MIT came up with another way for desalination.
 In this new process, called shock electrodialysis, water flows through a porous material —in this case, made of tiny glass particles, called a frit — with membranes or electrodes sandwiching the porous material on each side.
 When an electric current flows through the system, the salty water divides into regions where the salt concentration is either depleted or enriched.

 When that current is increased to a certain point, it generates a shockwave between these two zones, sharply dividing the streams and allowing the fresh and salty regions to be separated by a simple physical barrier at the center of the flow.
 This system not only removes salt, but also a wide variety of other contaminants.
 The next step is to design a scaled-up system that could go through practical testing.